spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 # Ocean AKS Cloud Cluster Overview Dashboard

-The Cloud Cluster Overview dashboard provides enhanced functionality to analyze the Ocean Autoscaler actions with high granularity and gain deeper insights into its behavior.
+The Cloud Cluster Overview dashboard provides enhanced functionality to analyze the Ocean autoscaler actions with high granularity and gain deeper insights into its behavior.
 This topic delves into this dashboard's various components and sections, offering a detailed exploration of its capabilities.

 Ocean continuously analyzes the utilization of your nodes in the cloud infrastructure.
 It automatically scales compute resources to optimize utilization and availability.